 What AI Coaching for Executives Actually Is

 Let me clear up the biggest misconception first.
 AI coaching for executives is not an AI tool that coaches you.
-It is a human coach, someone with deep experience in both AI and business strategy, who works with you one-on-one to help you think more clearly about how AI fits into your organization.
+It is a human coach, someone with deep experience in both AI and business strategy, who works with you one-on-one to help you actually use AI inside your real work and lead its adoption across your organization.

 That distinction matters because the market is flooded with "AI coaching" products that are really just chatbots with a motivational tone.
 A January 2025 study from The Conference Board found that AI can replicate roughly 90% of what a career coach does in terms of information delivery and basic guidance.
 But that remaining 10%, the strategic, nuanced, context-dependent thinking, is exactly where executives need the most help.
-Chatbots cannot sit in on your leadership team meeting and notice that your VP of Operations is quietly resistant to the new workflow.
+A chatbot can't sit in on your leadership team meeting and notice that your VP of Operations is resistant to the new workflow and hasn't said so out loud.
 A human coach can.

 So how does executive AI coaching differ from the alternatives?
 An AI course teaches general concepts to a broad audience.
 You learn what is possible, but not what is right for your specific situation.
 AI consulting firms tend to come in, build a deliverable, and leave.
 They hand you a strategy deck, but you still need to execute it.
 And AI chatbot coaching platforms can answer questions, but they have no context about your team dynamics, your competitive position, or the political realities inside your organization.